10 Facts about Loch Lomond

 6) How many Munros are there in the National Park?

-A Munro is a mountain in Scotland that is over 3,000 ft.
-There are 21 of them in the National Park, with Ben Lomond the most famous and southerly in Scotland.
+A Munro is a mountain in Scotland over 3,000 ft.
+There are 21 in the National Park, with Ben Lomond the most famous and southerly in Scotland.
 Ben More, near Crianlarich, is the highest at 1,174m.

 7) How many people live in the National Park?

-The total population of the National Park in 2011 was 17,752, with the population split across many towns and villages.
+The total population of the National Park in 2011 was 17,752, which was split across many towns and villages.

 8) What are the natural wonders of Loch Lomond and the Trossachs